 member of this select party of law-bringers and crime-solvers.

-stories, adventure yarns as well as detective stories.
-Some of these private eye
+as well as detective stories.
+Some of these private eye tales

-tales have been collected in The Hills Of Homicide.
-In the introduction of that
+have been collected in The Hills Of Homicide.
+In the

 detective stories, the characters come to fear the people they have to associate